mkieffer1107/course-scheduler/README.md

 offer to all students.
 This would help aid in UF's goal of buliding an AI university!

+Keep in mind that this is a demo built in roughly 10 hours by students without the vast resources and up-to-date schedules of America's first AI university!
+Enjoy <3
 ---

 ## Working with Conda